software-architects/time-cockpit-website/content/en/blog/2011/02/16/Custom-OData-Provider-for-Windows-Azure-.md

                 .ToArray();
             if (keyProperties.Count() != 1)
             {
-                throw new ArgumentException(&quot;TEntity has to have a key consisting of a single property (EdmScalarPropertyAttribute.EntityKeyProperty)&quot;, &quot;TEntity&quot;);
+                throw new ArgumentException("TEntity has to have a key consisting of a single property (EdmScalarPropertyAttribute.EntityKeyProperty)", "TEntity");
             }

             KeyProperty = keyProperties.First();